Come Back and Stay

-"Come Back and Stay" is a song that was first recorded in 1981 by its writer Jack Lee.
-In 1983, singer Paul Young released his version as a single from his album, No Parlez, and it became an international hit.
-The song reached number 4 on the UK Singles Chart.
+"Come Back and Stay" is a 1981 song written and originally recorded by the American musician Jack Lee.
+In 1983, the English singer Paul Young, with female backing singers The Fabulous Wealthy Tarts (Marilyn "Maz" Roberts and Kim Lesley), released his version as a single from his album No Parlez, and it became an international hit, reaching number one in Belgium, New Zealand, Switzerland and West Germany, and the top three in several other countries.
+The song reached number four on the UK singles chart.